Updated: April 27, 2026

 Pursuing an MBA can be a transformative step toward unlocking new opportunities, but not all programs are created equal.
 Beyond rankings and reputation, it's essential to evaluate how well a program prepares you for your specific career path and earning potential.
 Look closely at the support structures in place, especially those related to career planning.
 A dedicated and effective career service team can help you build your network, secure roles that align with your ambitions, and discover your potential.

 Equally important is how the program connects classroom theory with experiential learning.
 Does it offer meaningful hands-on experience through real-world projects, internships, or corporate partnerships?
-These opportunities are key to developing career-ready expertise and standing out in a competitive job market.
+These are key to developing career-ready expertise and standing out in a competitive job market.

 For international students, tailored services, such as visa guidance and job search assistance, can make a significant difference.
 It's important to choose a university that supports global learners and has the resources to help them succeed.